Close Menu

 At Cannon Disability Law we can help you apply for benefits.
 Also, we can help you appeal an SSA denial.
 Likewise, we can represent you in court at your Social Security hearing.
 We will help you testify in your case about your illness.

 If necessary, we can also appeal your case to the Appeals Council.
 Additionally, we file appeals in Federal Court.
 Finally, we can represent you where you live.
 For example, we can represent you if need an SSI attorney in Utah or Nevada.
-Read here for Utah SSD benefit information.
+Read about Utah SSD benefit information.
 Additionally, we can help you if you live in Idaho, Colorado, or California.
-California SSD benefit information is also on our website
+California SSD benefit information is also available.

 Facebook Twitter LinkedIn